Cjdcoy/dc_opticalflow/README.md

 ### Install (need apt-get)

-this installation script has been made on ubuntu 16.04
+this installation script has been made on ubuntu 16.04.
+Its use is to easily install Flownet 2 caffe models as well as python opencv, numpy....

 ```
 sudo apt-get update